marklee77/ansible-role-gitlab/README.md

 This has only been trusted on Ubuntu trusty.
 It will not work as-is on precise as gitlab requires ruby 1.9 and precise uses ruby 1.8 as the system binary.
+Thus, this role is not currently being tested with travis.

 Role Dependencies
 -----------------